ZBar/ZBar/iphone/doc/faq.rst

 -------------

 Which iPhone devices does this library support?
-   The library works *only* with the iPhone 3GS and iPhone 4.
+   The library works *only* with iOS devices that have an auto-focus camera.
+   Currently, the iPhone 3GS, iPhone 4 and newer devices.
+The iPad 2 and iPad 3 will also work in many cases, *iff* the barcode is printed large enough to achieve good focus.

 Will you make it work with the iPhone 3G?
    *No* - the 3G it is not supported and is unlikely to ever be supported.